FAQ’s Pool Fab – Sunshine Coast Pool Builders

-How long will it take to build my pool & what is the procedure?
+How long will it take to build my pool and what is the procedure?

-The engineer will take approximately two weeks to do the engeering & draw up the plans for the construction.
+The engineer will take approximately two weeks to do the engineering and draw up the plans for the construction.

-The council/private certifier will take approximately two weeks to do the property search and check for easements etc & give the approval.
-Normally there is about a 1-2 week waiting period from when the deposit is paid to the start of construction.
+The council/private certifier will take approximately two weeks to do the property search and check for easements.
+Once approved, we can begin building your Sunshine Coast pool.
+After you have paid your deposit, there is about a 1-2 week waiting period to start the construction.

-On day one the excavation will start and usually takes 1 day.
-The next day the steel will be formed in the excavation and the pre-plumbing & Skimmer are fitted.
-The next day the special pool mix of concrete will be pumped into the walls & floor of the pool & formed to shape.
-The concrete shell must then be left for 2 weeks to cure.
+One day one, the excavation will start, and it will take approximately one day to complete.
+The next day the steel will be formed in the excavation and the pre-plumbing and skimmer fitted.
+A special pool mix of concrete will be pumped into the walls and floor of the pool to create its shape.
+The concrete shell must then be left for two weeks to cure.

-Next the plumbing for the filter will be installed, followed by the pool coping, waterline & Hi-Lite Tiles.
+Next, our Sunshine Coast builders will install the plumbing for the filter.
+Then, the pool coping, waterline and Hi-Lite Tiles.

-The pool fence must be installed & approved before the internal Pebblecrete can be installed.
+The approval for the instalment of the pool fence must happen before the installation of the internal pebblecrete.
 Water follows shortly after.

-Start up & hand over complete the construction.
-From start of excavation to handover takes approx 6 – 8 weeks.
+Startup and hand over complete the construction of your Sunshine Coast pool.
+From the start of excavation to handover takes approx 6 – 8 weeks.

 How do I make my pool easy to look after?

-Firstly design a pool with good distribution of water, then include the following:
+Firstly design a pool with a decent distribution of water, then include the following:

-- A pump with a good flow rate Zodiac Pumps have excellent flow rates and are very quiet.
+- A pump with a decent flow rate.
+Zodiac Pumps are an excellent choice as they are very quiet.

 - Oversize the filter to give efficient filtering of the water.